gboeing/street-network-models/readme.md

   - has >= 1 km2 built-up area
   - includes at least 3 nodes

-Save each graph to disk as a GraphML file at `data/models/graphml/country/city.graphml`
+Save each graph to disk as a GraphML file at `data/models/graphml/country/city.graphml`.

 ### 2. Attach elevation

 #### 2.1.
 Elevation extract nodes

 For each country, open each saved graph's GraphML file, extract the nodes' x and y coordinates and append to a DataFrame of all nodes for the country.
-Save all the node coordinates for each country to disk at
+Save all the node coordinates for each country to disk at `data/elevation/nodes/country-nodes/country.csv`.

 #### 2.2.
 Cluster nodes

+We want to send node coordinates to the elevation API in batches.
+But the batches need to consist of (approximately) adjacent nodes.
+The API uses a smoothing function to estimate elevation.
+If the nodes are from different parts of the planet (or at different elevations), this smoothing will result in very coarse-grained approximations of individual nodes' elevations.
+So, load all the node coordinates for each country and cluster (then subcluster) them via k-means to get them into spatial clusters no bigger than the max batch size via 4 steps:

+  1. Get the initial set of all country nodes into more manageably sized clusters.
+It's cpu/mem intensive to divide lots of points into lots of clusters, so this pass just divides lots of points into a few clusters.
+  2. Recursively subcluster the clusters to make the clusters small enough to be able to cluster into lots of sub-sub-clusters of batch size.
+  3. Now that the clusters are of a digestible size, subcluster them down to approximately the batch size.
+  4. k-means produces uneven cluster sizes so many will be bigger/smaller than the max batch size.
+If clustering produced clusters bigger than the max batch size, bissect them (by their currently longest axis) until the are below the batch size.

+Save all nodes for all countries in a single CSV file with osmid, x, y, and cluster label.

 #### 2.3.
 Prep URLs

+Load the CSV of node clusters and construct an API URL for each with a key.

 #### 2.4.
 Download elevations

+Get each URL one at a time.
+Save node ID + elevation to disk for all nodes in a CSV file.

 #### 2.5.
 Add elevation to nodes

+For each country, open each saved graph's GraphML file.
+Load CSV of node ID elevations.
+For each node in graph, add its elevation as new attribute.
+Calcute edge grades.
+Resave graph to disk as GraphML, then save as node/edge lists and GeoPackage.

 ### 3. Calculate indicators